WrenchAI/WrenchCL/README.md

 ## Package Structure

-- **Classes**: Contains internal classes for configuration and SSH tunnel management.
+- **_Internal**: Contains internal classes for configuration and SSH tunnel management.
 - **Connect**: Provides gateways for AWS RDS and S3 services and the `AWSClientHub`.
 - **Decorators**: Utility decorators for retry logic, singleton pattern, and method timing.
-- **Models**: Classes for interacting with OpenAI models.
+- **Models**: _Internal for interacting with OpenAI models.
 - **Tools**: Miscellaneous utility tools such as coalescing values, file typing, image encoding, and a custom logger.
-- **Helpers**: Response focused tools to aid in returning values and generating logs based on status codes.
+- **DataFlow**: Response focused tools to aid in returning values and generating logs based on status codes.
 ## Installation

 To install the package, simply run the following command: